 3. Get a mentor/business coach – You may have reached the C-suite but from time to time you’ll still need professional guidance.
 Mentors can provide advice based on first-hand experience and skills to help develop leadership abilities.
 CFOs often build their success by networking.
 Mentors can help as they have connections with a variety of professionals including clients, professionals, suppliers and partners.

 4. Be agile and open to new ideas – Collaboration, innovation and open mindedness are key attributes promoting the creation of new ideas leading to success.
 Flexibility is encouraged through employee’s self-management by letting them choose the best way to optimise performance and solve challenges within the organisation.

-It’s finding the right balance between being consultative with the CEO, taking initiative where required and acting with purpose that will lead you to become the CFO of tomorrow, Nick Lemin, Finance and Technology Associate Director says.
+It’s finding the right balance between being consultative with the CEO, taking initiative where required and acting with purpose that will lead you to become the CFO of tomorrow.

 5. Be a team player – do not act in isolation – The CFO plays a critical role in shaping a company’s strategy.
 Shift the way you view yourself from being self-centric to becoming more altruistic.
 Making other team members feel important will encourage positive perceptions within the organisation.